-This panel displays high-level student information.
+This panel displays general student information.
 Click edit to modify the student's entrance term, advisor, campus(es), and any custom student info you might be tracking.

 - Student ID is automatically-generated when you give someone the Student role.
-It consists of the four-digit year of entry followed by a six-digit number.
+Read about how student ID numbers are generated.

 - Select an Advisor by typing an Advisor's name in the field.
 Select from the results.
-The student's Advisor has fairly comprehensive access to the their Academic info.
+The Advisor has fairly comprehensive access to the student's academic information.

 - Check to require that the student be proctored for all online tests in all courses.
 This can be changed at the individual test by the course faculty if necessary.

 - Assign the student to a campus by clicking campus names.
 Doing so limits the student to courses scheduled in buildings on that particular campus.
 You can list as many campuses as you wish.

 - If the student lives in school housing, you'll see her Room.
 Rooms and room plans are managed in the Campus Life view.